Black Belt ECG CME Package

 The sidekick is one of the most devastating kicks in martial arts.
 Powerful, fast and versatile.
 It’s all in the pivot.
 You must pop your hips to engage your core.
 It’s all in that split second pivot.
 You can’t learn that from a book.
-You need someone who has thrown tens of thousands of roundhouse kicks.
+You need someone who has thrown tens of thousands of roundhouse kicks to show you the proper technique.

 CME4LIFE’s Black Belt ECG program is a solution for those who need to learn 12 lead ECG interpretation for clinical application.
-We’ve taught ECG interpretation to thousands of providers, CME4LIFE’s Black Belt ECG curriculum is the most efficient and useful system to learn ECGs.
+We’ve taught ECG interpretation to thousands of providers and our curriculum is the most efficient and useful system to learn ECGs.

 Black Belt ECG is a 6 DVD program that will teach you the following and more!